nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `add d/DESCRIPTION sd/START_DATE du/DURATION [c/COUNTRY] [p/NUMBER_OF_WADDLERS] [b/BUDGET]`

 * Adds a new itinerary named `DESCRIPTION` to the itinerary list.
+It cannot be blank and must only contain alphanumeric characters, spaces and these following special characters: `()&!':.,-`.
 * `START_DATE` is the date of the first day in the itinerary.
-It must be given in the format `yyyy-mm-dd`.
+It must be given in the format `yyyy-mm-dd` and is a valid future date.
 * `DURATION` will determine the number of days in the itinerary, and must be between 1 and 365 days.
   - e.g. `sd/2022-12-10 du/3` would mean that the trip is from 10 Dec 2022 to 12 Dec 2022.
 * `BUDGET` is the budget for the itinerary in dollars, or dollars and cents, and must be between 0 and 1,000,000.